-We will fund 12-24 month research projects, up to a maximum value of £100,000.
-We will consider funding projects outside this time frame, only if they could lead to significant/direct patient benefit.
+We will fund 12-24 month research projects, up to a value of £100,000.
+We will consider funding projects outside this time frame and over £100,000 only if they could clearly lead to significant/direct patient benefit.
 We are particularly interested in encouraging applicants to apply for 12-18 month pilot funding or efficacy studies, to develop innovative concepts, with budgets of approximate £50-75,000.

 Projects should include salary costs and consumables but no large items of equipment (£10,000 max).